dwafotapa/bankable/README.md

 # Bankable
-Bankable is a bank account management app built with [React](https://reactjs.org/), [Redux](https://redux.js.org/) and [Redux-Saga](https://redux-saga.js.org/) and gives an interface to internal users (aka bankers) to perform customer-related tasks.
+Bankable is a bank account management app built with [React](https://reactjs.org/) and [Redux](https://redux.js.org/) and gives an interface to internal users (aka bankers) to perform customer-related tasks.

 ## Getting Started